 Accidents, collisions, and fender-benders.
 No matter what you call them, they happen a lot and could affect your auto insurance rate.
-In Canada, about 316 police-reported collisions happen a day, and while you should always take care when behind the wheel, there are times, or conditions, when collisions are more likely to happen*.
+In Canada, about 323 police-reported collisions happen a day, and while you should always take care when behind the wheel, there are times and conditions when collisions are more likely to happen*.

-Most drivers might think that they’re more likely to get into a collision when conditions are wintery, but the reality is there are more collisions in August than any other month, followed by July.
+Most drivers might think that they’re more likely to get into a collision when conditions are wintery, but the reality is there are more collisions in July than any other month.

 2. Frantic Fridays

-Maybe it’s because we’re all in a rush to get home to kick off our weekend, but for many drivers the weekend starts off on the wrong foot.
-Almost 17 per cent of all police-reported collisions in Canada happen on Fridays; no other day comes close.
+Maybe it’s because we’re all in a rush to get home to kick off the weekend, but for many drivers the weekend starts off on the wrong foot.
+Seventeen percent of all police-reported collisions in Canada happen on Fridays; followed by 16% on Thursday.

 3. The evening rush

 The evening rush hour (starting at 3 p.m. and ending at 6 p.m.) is easily the time of day most prone to collisions.
-This three hour period in the late afternoon accounts for 25 per cent of all collisions that happen over the course of the day.
+This three-hour period in the late afternoon accounts for 25% of all collisions that happen over the course of the day.

 5. When the sun is out

 Sunny days make drivers gloomy.
-At 68 per cent, collisions are overwhelmingly more likely to happen on days that are clear and sunny, compared to days when it’s raining, snowing or when visibility is limited due to fog or drifting snow.
+At 71.5% collisions are overwhelmingly more likely to happen on days that are clear and sunny, compared to days when it’s raining, snowing or when visibility is limited due to fog or drifting snow.

 Car collisions and your car insurance